 Important: During an emergency, the PSTN carriers might experience congestion in their infrastructure and decline PSTN calls, including end-customer inbound calls; outbound calls to end customers, external professional resources, partners, and vendors; and calls to the agents' PSTN phones.
-This issue is a concern if you want to support off-site phones over PSTN or you have an increase in end-customer calls.
+This issue is a concern if you want to support PSTN phones as additional off-site agents' phones or you have an increase in end-customer calls.